Peter Singer

 On two occasions, Singer served as chair of the philosophy department at Monash University, where he founded its Centre for Human Bioethics.
-In 1996 he stood unsuccessfully as a Greens candidate for the Australian Senate.
-In 2004 Singer was recognised as the Australian Humanist of the Year by the Council of Australian Humanist Societies.
+In 1996, he stood unsuccessfully as a Greens candidate for the Australian Senate.
+In 2004, Singer was recognised as the Australian Humanist of the Year by the Council of Australian Humanist Societies.
 In 2005, The Sydney Morning Herald placed him among Australia's ten most influential public intellectuals.
-Singer is a cofounder of Animals Australia and the founder of The Life You Can Save.
+Singer is a cofounder of Animals Australia and the founder of the non-profit organization The Life You Can Save.

-Early life, education and career
+Early life and education

-Singer's parents were Austrian Jews who immigrated to Australia from Vienna after Austria's annexation by Nazi Germany in 1938.
-They settled in Melbourne, where Singer was born in 1946.
-His grandparents were less fortunate: his paternal grandparents were taken by the Nazis to Łódź, and never heard from again; his maternal grandfather David Ernst Oppenheim (1881–1943), a teacher, died in the Theresienstadt concentration camp.
+Peter Singer was born in Melbourne, Victoria, Australia, on 6 July 1946.
+His parents were Austrian Jews who immigrated to Australia from Vienna after Austria's annexation (Anschluss) by Nazi Germany in 1938, and settled in Melbourne.
+His paternal grandparents were taken by the Nazis to Łódź, and were most likely murdered, since they were never heard from again; his maternal grandfather David Ernst Oppenheim (1881–1943), an educator and psychologist who collaborated with Sigmund Freud and Alfred Adler, was murdered in the Theresienstadt concentration camp.
 Oppenheim was a member of the Vienna Psychoanalytic Society and wrote a joint article with Sigmund Freud, before joining the Adlerian Society for Individual Psychology.
 Singer later wrote a biography of Oppenheim.

-Singer is an atheist and was raised in a prosperous, nonreligious family.
+Singer is an atheist and was raised in a prosperous, non-religious family.
 His father had a successful business importing tea and coffee.
 His family rarely observed Jewish holidays, and Singer declined to have a Bar Mitzvah.
-Singer attended Preshil and later Scotch College.
-After leaving school, Singer studied law, history, and philosophy at the University of Melbourne, earning a bachelor's degree in 1967.
-He has explained that he elected to major in philosophy after his interest was piqued by discussions with his sister's then-boyfriend.

-He earned a master's degree for a thesis entitled "Why Should I Be Moral?" at the same university in 1969.
-He was awarded a scholarship to study at the University of Oxford and obtained from there a BPhil degree in 1971 with a thesis on civil disobedience supervised by R. M. Hare and published as a book in 1973.
-Singer names Hare and Australian philosopher H. J. McCloskey as his two most important mentors.
+Singer attended Preshil, and later Scotch College.
+After leaving school, Singer studied law, history, and philosophy as a resident of Ormond College at the University of Melbourne, earning a bachelor's degree in 1967.
+Singer explained that he elected to major in philosophy after his interest was piqued by discussions with his sister's then-boyfriend.
+He earned a master's degree for a thesis entitled Why Should I Be Moral? at the same university in 1969.
+He was awarded a scholarship to study at the University of Oxford and obtained from there a Bachelor of Philosophy in 1971 with a thesis on civil disobedience supervised by R. M. Hare and published as a book in 1973.
+Singer names Hare, Australian philosopher H. J. McCloskey and British philosopher J. L. H. Thomas, who taught him "how to read and understand Hegel", as his most important mentors.